MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/PostgreSQL.md

 ## Native Query Folding

-By default, Native Query Folding is enabled.
+By default, native query folding is enabled.
 Operations that are capable of folding will be applied on top of your native query according to normal Import or Direct Query logic.
-Native Query folding isn't applicable with optional parameters present in [Value.NativeQuery()](https://docs.microsoft.com/powerquery-m/value-nativequery).
+Native Query folding isn't applicable with optional parameters present in [Value.NativeQuery()](/powerquery-m/value-nativequery).

-In the rare case that folding doesn't work with Native Query Folding enabled, you can disable it.
-To disable Native Query Folding, set the `EnableFolding` flag to `false` for [Value.NativeQuery()](https://docs.microsoft.com/powerquery-m/value-nativequery) in the advanced editor.
+In the rare case that folding doesn't work with native query folding enabled, you can disable it.
+To disable native query folding, set the `EnableFolding` flag to `false` for [Value.NativeQuery()](/powerquery-m/value-nativequery) in the advanced editor.

 Sample:
 `Value.NativeQuery(target as any, query, null, [EnableFolding=false])`